openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/08

-* Software maintenance planned on math-alderaan-h[01-02] to configure Slurm with GPUs.
-No user jobs will be allowed to run until the maintenance is completed.
+* Software maintenance planned on math-alderaan-h[01-02] to configure Slurm to work with GPUs.
+This may involve rebooting the nodes.
+No user jobs will be allowed to run on them until the maintenance is completed.
 Other nodes should not be affected.

 ### 2022/08/06

-* Nodes math-alderaan-h[01-02] are draining.
-No new jobs can start on them to prepare for scheduled maintenance.
+* Nodes math-alderaan-h[01-02] are draining to prepare for scheduled maintenance.
+No new jobs can start on them.

 ### 2022/08/04